tkacak/tkacak.github.io/README.md

 - Kılıç, A. F., Acar Güvendir, M., Güler, G., & **Kaçak, T.** (2024).
 Examining the wording effect: What are we measuring?
 Measurement: Interdisciplinary Research and Perspectives, 1-17. https://doi.org/10.1080/15366367.2024.2329505
 - Aydoğdu, M. Z., Kılıç, A. F. & **Kaçak, T.** (2025).
 Investigation of Mathematics Teacher Candidates' Problem Solving and Problem Posing Abilities: The Mediating Role of Belief and Self-Efficacy (Accepted by [Pamukkale University Journal of Education](https://dergipark.org.tr/en/pub/pauefd))

 # On Peer-Review 👁️👁️
 - Invariance of Like Reading and Reading Self-Efficacy Scales in PIRLS 2021 Across Subgroups: Evidence from Psychometric Networks
   - Journal: [Psychology in Schools](https://onlinelibrary.wiley.com/journal/15206807)
 - To What Extent Interfactor Correlations Effect on Factor Retention Methods' Performances (with Assoc.
-Prof. Abdullah Faruk KILIÇ)
+Prof. Abdullah Faruk KILIÇ) - CEJEME
+- Kaçak, T., Temurtaş, A. & Kılıç, A. F. (2025), The Role of Cross-Loadings in Factor Retention: Insights from Monte Carlo Simulations, [Journal of Educational Measurement](https://onlinelibrary.wiley.com/journal/17453984)
   - Journal:  [Chinese/English Journal of Educational Measurement and Evaluation](https://www.ce-jeme.org/journal/)
 - The Role of Value on Mathematics Between Self-Efficacy and Like Mathematics: A Moderated Mediation Analysis (with Asst.
 Prof. Mustafa Zeki AYDOĞDU, Assoc.
 Prof. Tuğba TÜRK KURTÇA, Assoc.
 Prof. Abdullah Faruk KILIÇ)
   - Journal: [Sakarya University Journal of Education](https://dergipark.org.tr/en/pub/suje)